Learn

 DROP DATABASE

-The DROP DATABASE statement is used to delete a database.
+The DROP DATABASE statement is used

 DROP DATABASE database_name